Neil Etheridge: 2010 onward

 In 2010, Etheridge was named in the Philippines' squad for the 2010 AFF Suzuki Cup.
-The Philippines came in second in their group, with one win and two draws, and conceding only one goal.
-But both legs of the semi-finals ended in 1–0 defeats for the Philippines against Indonesia.
+The Philippines came in second in their group, with one win and two draws, and conceding only one goal, but both legs of the semi-finals ended in 1–0 defeats for the Philippines against Indonesia.
 He was then called up for his country for the AFC Challenge Cup Qualifiers where he conceded only a single goal, enabling the Philippines to qualify for the group stage.
 Etheridge announced his interest to join the squad for the 2012 AFC Challenge Cup but was originally in doubt to be included due to club commitments.
 However, after receiving clearance from Fulham to travel, he was included in the final 23-man squad.

 On 9 March 2012 against North Korea, he saved a penalty taken by Pak Song-chol in the 16th minute as the match ended 2–0.
 He was sent off in the closing minutes of the semi-final match against Turkmenistan, which the Philippines lost 2–1.
-Due to the red card, he was suspended for the subsequent third place play-off match, where the Philippines defeated Palestine 4–3.
+Due to the red card, he was suspended for the subsequent third place play-off match, in which the Philippines defeated Palestine 4–3.

 In August 2014, Etheridge was not included in the training squad for the 2014 Peace Cup, which also serves as the country's preliminary squad for the 2014 AFF Suzuki Cup, due to a lack of first team club football.
 He labelled manager Thomas Dooley "disrespectful" over the omission.

 In October 2016, it was announced that Etheridge would not be included in the 2016 AFF Championship squad, because of club commitments with Walsall.
 Etheridge expressed disappointment of missing out on the regional championship, but added that he was committed to playing for his club.
 In 2018, Etheridge was part of the Philippines' squad that qualified for the AFC Asian Cup for the first time in the nation's history.
-However, the national side and his club side Cardiff reached an agreement to allow Etheridge to miss the tournament in order to focus on his place as the Premier League side's first choice goalkeeper.
+However, the national side and his club side Cardiff reached an agreement to allow Etheridge to miss the tournament in order to focus on his place as the Premier League side's first-choice goalkeeper.

 In June 2022, Etheridge was appointed by head coach Thomas Dooley as captain of the Philippines national team.

 Personal life

 Etheridge has been married to Alexandra Solera since May 2021 and the two have a daughter.
 Prior to their marriage, Etheridge was engaged to Solera for three years.
-In the Philippines, Etheridge has worked as an underwear model.
 In 2015, he opened the Neil Etheridge Goalkeeping Academy in Manila.